Probability management

 The discipline of probability management communicates and calculates uncertainties as data structures that obey both the laws of arithmetic and probability, while preserving statistical coherence.
+From the computer science perspective, the data must be a First-class citizen.
+From the probabilistic perspective, it must support a Chance operator that returns the probability that the data meets a specified inequality, for example P(X<5).

 Such data is referred to as coherent stochastic data.
 The simplest approach is to use vector arrays of simulated or historical realizations and metadata called Stochastic Information Packets (SIPs).
 A set of SIPs, which preserve statistical relationships between variables, is said to be coherent and is referred to as a Stochastic Library Unit with Relationships Preserved (SLURP).
 SIPs and SLURPs allow stochastic simulations to communicate with one another.
 For example, see Analytica (Wikipedia), Analytica (SIP page), Oracle Crystal Ball, Frontline Solvers, and Autobox.

 The first large documented application of SIPs involved the exploration portfolio of Royal Dutch Shell in 2005 as reported by Savage, Scholtes, and Zweidler, who formalized the discipline of probability management in 2006.
 The topic is also explored at length in.

 Vectors of simulated realizations of probability distributions have been used to drive stochastic optimization since at least 1991.
 Andrew Gelman described such arrays of realizations as Random Variable Objects in 2007.

 A recent approach does not store the actual realizations, but delivers formulas known as Virtual SIPs that generate identical simulation trials in the host environment regardless of platform.
 This is accomplished through inverse transform sampling, also known as the F-Inverse method, coupled to a portable pseudo random number generator, which produces the same stream of uniform random numbers across platforms.